Bhagat Sain

-Bhagat Sain was a Hindu and Sikh religious figure lived in the end of the fourteenth and the beginning of the fifteenth century.
+Bhagat Sain (fl.
+14th–15th centuries), also known as Sena Bhagat, was a Hindu mystic poet and saint of the Bhakti movement that lived in the end of the fourteenth and the beginning of the fifteenth century.
 His name was known in every house due to his devotion to god.
-Bhagat Sain was a barber of the royal court of Raja Ram, king of Rewa.
-He was a disciple of Swami Ramanand.
+Bhagat Sain was a barber of the royal court of Raja Ram Singh, ruler of Rewa.
+He was a disciple of Ramananda.